Nursing (543)

 543-110 - Mental Health & Community Concepts

-Focuses on the delivery of community and mental healthcare.
-Specific health needs of individuals, families and groups are addressed across the lifespan.
-Attention is given to diverse and at-risk populations.
-Mental health concepts concentrate on adaptive/maladaptive behaviors and specific mental health disorders.
-Community resources are examined in relation to specific types of support offered to racial, ethnic and economically diverse individuals and groups.
+This course will cover topics related to the delivery of community and mental health care.
+Specific health needs of individuals, families, and groups will be addressed across the lifespan.
+Attention will be given to diverse and at-risk populations.
+Mental health concepts will concentrate on adaptive/maladaptive behaviors and specific mental health disorders.
+Community resources will be examined in relation to specific types of support offered to racial, ethnic, economically diverse individuals and groups.
 (Prerequisites: Core ADN Program Student; 543-105 Nursing Health Alterations; 543-106 Nursing Health Promotion; 543-107 Nursing: Clinical Care Across the Lifespan; 543-108 Nursing: Introduction to Clinical Care Management; 806-179 Advanced Anatomy and Physiology.
 Completion of or concurrent enrollment in 806-197 Microbiology)

 2 Credit hours